-which is better GFCI outlet or
+Which is better GFCI outlet or

 Electrical

-The answer to 'which is better GFCI outlet or' is that GFCI (ground fault circuit interrupter) outlets are generally better for most home electrical applications.
-GFCI outlets are designed to quickly detect any imbalance in the electrical current, which can indicate a ground fault or shock hazard, and immediately cut off power to prevent electric shock.
+The answer to 'which is better GFCI outlet or' is that a GFCI (ground fault circuit interrupter) outlet is generally better for most household applications.
+GFCI outlets are designed to quickly detect ground faults and shut off power to prevent electric shocks and potential fire hazards.
+They are required by code in bathrooms, kitchens, laundry rooms, and other areas where electrical devices may come into contact with water.

 Frequently Asked Questions